How Much Does a Cubic Yard of Concrete Weigh

 Compressive Strength (MPa) = Load at Failure (N) / Cross-sectional Area (mm²)

-Let’s explore an example calculation:
+Let’s take a look at an example calculation:

 2. Determine the Cross-sectional Area: If the sample is a cylinder with a diameter of 150 mm, calculate the area: